Each year thousands of under-5s are admitted to hospital following accidents, and lots of these accidents are preventable.

 - Remove cot toys and cot bumpers, as a baby can climb on them and may fall out of the cot.

-Falls in toddlers
+Falls and injuries in toddlers

 When babies start to walk, they're unsteady on their feet, but can move very quickly.
 They tend to trip and fall.